 It is another blow for those who have raised concerns about the direction of Egypt's revolution, with critics alleging that the country's top brass appear intent on undermining the popular uprising to preserve their decades-old networks of power.

-opinion piece, by American historian Dr Robert Springborg.
-It concluded that a group of discontented officers might decide that a coup within the coup was the best way to deal with Tantawi, and mentioned a possible contender for the Field
+the opinion piece, by American historian Dr Robert Springborg.
+It concluded that a group of discontented officers might decide that a coup within the coup was the best way to deal with Tantawi, and mentioned a possible contender for

 An Egyptian court ordered editions of a newspaper confiscated over claims that it insulted Islamist president Mohammed Morsi, Egypt's official news

 Editions of Al-Dustour , a privately owned daily, were seized after several individuals filed lawsuits accusing it of fuelling sedition and harming the president through phrases and wording punishable by law, MENA said.

 The paper, a tabloid owned by a Christian businessman, has been fiercely critical of Morsi and the Muslim Brotherhood while showing strong support for the military council, which took power after the ouster of Hosni Mubarak in last year's